wrick17/calendar-plugin/README.md

 `onYearSelect` - **function**
 > The function that is called when you select a year from the dropdown in the year view header.
-The first day of the first month of the current year is passed as a parameter to the function as a javascript [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) object.
+The first day of the first month of the selected year is passed as a parameter to the function as a javascript [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) object.

 `threeMonthsInARow` - **Boolean**